bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-08-customer-rewards-program.md

 ### Accomplishments

-The project spanned 4 months and was released on time.
+The project spanned 4 months and released on time.

 Business accomplishments: